 She served as President of Mercy College, a multi – campus institution of 10,000 undergraduate and graduate students with campuses in New York City, Westchester and on-line from 1999 to 2004.
-Lucie has more than 30 years of experience in Higher Education Finance in both the public and private sectors of higher education.
-Prior to coming to Mercy College, she served as Vice President for Finance at Goucher College, and worked at the University of Maryland at College Park, the Maryland Higher Education Commission, and he Maryland State Department of Budget and Fiscal Planning
+Lucie has more than 30 years of experience in Higher Education Finance in both the public and private sectors.
+Prior to coming to Mercy College, she served as Vice President for Finance at Goucher College, and worked at the University of Maryland at College Park, the Maryland Higher Education Commission, and the Maryland State Department of Budget and Fiscal Planning.

 Dr. Lapovsky chairs the board of the KnowldgeWorks Foundation and also serves on the boards of the American Public University System (chair of Student Affairs Committee), Cedar Crest College, and the Tuition Exchange (Treasurer).
 In addition, she is a member of the Suncoast International Women’s Forum.
 She chaired the board of the National Council for Research on Women for many years and served as Treasurer of The White House Project.

 She is the co-editor of three books: Strategic Financial Challenges for Higher Education: How to Achieve Quality, Accountability and Innovation; Roles and Responsibilities of Chief Financial Officers both published by Jossey-Bass and The White House Project Report: Benchmarking Women’s Leadership.
 She blogs for Forbes and is the author of more than 200 chapters and articles and is a frequent speaker at major higher education conferences.